 Firearms information: As of Feb.
 22, 2010, federal law allows people who can legally possess firearms under federal, Minnesota, and local laws, and who possess a valid state permit to carry, to possess firearms in Voyageurs National Park.
 The laws of Minnesota prohibit the possession of rifles, shotguns or BB guns in public places, including Voyageurs National Park; federal law does not alter the existing regulatory restrictions on the use and possession of these firearms within the park.
 In addition, federal law prohibits possession of firearms on tour boats and certain facilities within the park, which are posted with signs at public entrances.
 For any questions, please contact the Chief Ranger at 218-283-6600.

 Jet-skis and similar watercraft are prohibited in the park.

 The weather can change rapidly.
 Please dress for the weather and bring extra layers with you, especially in the spring and fall when conditions for hypothermia are especially present.
 To prevent Lyme disease from ticks, wear long pants if you are planning to hike in tall grass.
 Check yourself for ticks after hiking.
-It is also recommended that you wear bug repellant to help deter mosquitoes.
-Black flies are sometimes present in the park, particularly in June and August.
+It is also recommended that you wear bug repellent to help deter mosquitoes.
+Black flies are sometimes present in the park, particularly in July and August.
 The best defense against black flies is to wear long sleeves and pants.
 Filter or treat water before drinking.